Alievs-corp/.github/profile/README.md

 Building practical software products and engineering standards for modern teams.

-At **Alievs-corp**, we create and maintain tools that support product development, engineering workflows, and internal excellence across teams.
+At **Alievs Space MMC**, we create and maintain tools that support product development, engineering workflows, and internal excellence across teams.

 ## 🏢 About Alievs Space MMC